FZJ-IEK3-VSA/FINE/doc/source/getting_started_doc.rst

 Purpose and Vision of SPAGAT
 ******************************

-As energy system analyses become more and more complex, computational tractability becomes an issue.
+As energy system analyses and required energy system optimizations become more and more complex, computational tractability becomes an issue.

-Therefore, SPAGAT was created to find an optimal compromise between accurately representing the (energy system) data for the model regions and reducing the computational complexity.
+Therefore, SPAGAT was created to find an optimal compromise between accurately representing the (energy system) data for the model regions and reducing the resulting computational complexity to ensure computational tractability.

+In German we might refer to this "balancing act" as "Spagat", hence the name.

 ********
 About Us